-Waste that is not separated for recycling is incinerated at the Bellozanne Energy from Waste Plant.
-Although we generate electricity from burning rubbish, incineration creates ash which must be disposed of and releases gases into the atmosphere.
+Waste that is not separated for recycling is incinerated at the Energy from Waste Plant at La Collette.
+Although we generate local electricity from burning rubbish, incineration creates ash and requires a gas cleaning process to ensure the facility continues to comply with its' Waste Management Licence and EU air quality standards.

-By reducing your waste and recycling as much as possible, you will be helping to reduce the production of ash and gas from the Energy from Waste Plant and saving the world’s precious resources.
+By reducing your waste and recycling as much as possible, you will be helping to reduce the production of ash and saving the world’s precious resources.

 Recycling saves resources